chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Setting Up Projects

+IAM v2 projects can be setup using the following steps:

 1. Define each project via the UI.
-   Start on the projects list page to create your projects.
+   Start on the _Projects List_ page to create your projects.
 2. Create or modify IAM policy statements to restrict permissions to specific projects as needed.
-   *Every* statement must either indicate specific projects or specify the wildcard denoting all projects (`*`).
+   *Every* statement must either indicate specific projects, or specify the wildcard (`*`), which denotes all projects.
    By default, any previously existing policies are automatically setup with that wildcard so they apply to all projects.
 3. [Assign resources to projects]({{< relref "iam-v2-overview.md#assigning-resources-to-projects" >}}).
 4. Select the projects to filter in the UI.
    After creating projects, use the **global project filter** in the top navigation to select one or more projects for viewing.
-   No selection means all resources you have permission on will be displayed.
+   No selection means all resources for which you have permission will be displayed.

-By default, Automate includes a *project-owner* role so the global admin may delegate much of these responsibilities for project management to others, to alleviate some of the burden for the global admin.
+By default, Automate includes a *project-owner* role, so the global admin may delegate much of these responsibilities for project management to others and alleviate some of the burden for the global admin.

 ### Assigning Resources to Projects